 - Plan experiments carefully following discussion with your supervisor.
-Make sure suitable controls are included and sufficient replicates of the experiments are carried out. - Use booking sheets for equipment in high demand. - Check time scale of experiments and make sure it fits in with your lecture schedule and the permitted working hours in the laboratory. - Make note of all the experimental procedures, including calculations for making up solutions etc. in your lab note book as you perform the work, rather than later on.

-- Never rely on your memory.
-Write your results into your notebook immediately; preferably a hardbound notebook not on scrap pieces of paper. - Analyse your results as you get them.
+Make sure suitable controls are included and sufficient replicates of the experiments are carried out. - Use booking sheets for the equipment in high demand. - Check time scale of experiments and make sure it fits in with your lecture schedule and the permitted working hours in the laboratory. - Make note of all the experimental procedure, including calculations for making up solutions etc. in your lab.
+Notebook as you perform the work, not later on. - Never rely on your memory.
+Write your results into your notebook immediately; preferably a hardbound notebook not on pieces of paper. - Analyse your results as you get them.
 Draw graphs, etc. now while the material is fresh in your mind and while you are not under too much pressure. - Record the results from all experiments, even ones which did not appear to work. - See all experiments through to the end. - Show courtesy to other workers in your laboratory.
-Keep your work area clean and tidy; wash glassware and return reagents to shelves, fridges or freezers immediately after use; respect other people's laboratory property: glassware, stock solutions, media, etc. - D. Writing up your results.
-No matter how carefully you conducted and carried out your experiments and how excellent your results are, your overall mark can be pulled down considerably by a poor thesis.
+Keep your work area clean and tidy; wash glassware and return reagents to shelves, fridges or freezers immediately after use; respect other people's laboratory property: glassware, stock solutions, media, etc.

+D. Writing up your results.
+No matter how carefully you conducted and carried out your experiments and how excellent your results are, your overall mark can be pulled down considerably by a poor write-up.
 Therefore, it is important to leave sufficient time for writing up the thesis.

-A research thesis should be no more than 5000 words of text for Biological & Biomedical Science students.
-The word count includes the main body text of the thesis, comprising headings, text and in-text citations/ references.
-Not included in the word count is the abstract (which has its own separate word limit of 200 words), table of contents, table legends and table text, figure legends, bibliography/ reference list, and appendices; in addition, the whole thesis should not exceed 40 pages (including references).
+A research thesis should be no more than 3000 words of text for double major students.
+The word count includes the main body of the thesis, comprising headings, text and in-text citations/ references.
+Not included in the word count is the scientific abstract (which has its own separate word limit of 200 words), table of contents, table legends and table text, figure legends, bibliography/ reference list, and appendices.
+The thesis should be organised under the following sections:-